msolli/proletarian/README.md

 Proletarian does not depend on a logging framework, and has no opinions on how you should log in your application.
 The `:proletarian/log` option to `create-queue-worker` specifies a function that is called by the Queue Worker when anything interesting and log-worthy happens during operation.
 It takes two arguments: The first is a keyword identifying the event being logged.
-The second is a map with data describing the event, or nil.
+The second is a map with data describing the event.

 If you do not specify a logging function, the default is simply a `println`-logger that will print every event using `println`.